ElucidataInc/polly-docs/docs/Data Lake.md

 *   KEGG: Pathway information from Kyoto Encyclopedia of Genes and Genomes.

-*   Reactome: Pathway information from Reactome
+*   Reactome: Pathway information from Reactome.

-*   GO: Gene Ontology from GO database.

 *   GWAS: Phenotypic data from Genome-Wide Association Studies Catalogue.

-*   GENE_INFO: General Gene Information from Human Protein Atlas.

 #Data Lake Applications

 Data Lake Applications are built on top of data lakes to query and explore relevant datasets.
 The following data lake applications are a part of the current platform:

 *   Polly Discover Application: Visualization and exploration platform for bulk transcriptomics data curated from GEO.

-*   DepMap CCLE Application: Exploration application for cell line dependency and gene expression data from DepMap and CCLE.

 *   scViz Application: Visualization application for single cell studies.